leta199/Linear-Regression/README.md

 **Displaying model internals**
 Displays stored values in the model that end users may interested in seeing.

-`display_x()` ,`display_y()` - methods that display the entered x and y data as lists from the class
+`display_x()` ,`display_y()` - methods that display the entered x and y data as lists from the class.
 `display_predict()` - displays the predicted y values based on our optimised weight and bias i.e on line of best fit.
 `display_weight()` - displays the optimised weight the model calculated with a simple `print()` statement.
 `display_bias()` - displays the optimised bias calculated via gradient descent.

 **Evaluation metrics**
 `mse()`- calculates and displays the mean square error of the model by calculating total sqaure error and dividing by the number of data points to get the average.
-`rsquared()` - caluclates the average of the input data points and subtracts this from the predicted y to get sum of squares, then calculated square error to final calculate the rsquared by dividng the two and subtracting them from 1
+`rsquared()` - caluclates the average of the input data points and subtracts this from the predicted y to get sum of squares, then calculated square error to final calculate the rsquared by dividng the two and subtracting them from 1.

 **Predictions**
 `predict()` - returns the predicted y value (independent variable) based on input x values(s).
 This method accepts values of x as tuples, lists, NumPy arrays, pandas Series, integers and floats.
 It also returns an error message if any other types are used for prediction such as pandas Dataframes.